jundis/CWSlack-SlashCommands/README_NoMySQL.md

 ####Configs
 * $slackconfigstoken % : Set to the token you got when creating a new slash command integration in Slack for /config.

-####DBManage

-* $slackdbmantoken @ : Set your token for the database management slash command
-* $adminlist @ : Usernames that are allowed to use this command.
-Separate by pipe symbol as seen in example if you need multiple people to have access.

 ####General
 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.